karolzlot/youtube-auto-cc-set-language/README.md

 3. Upload generated video to YouTube

-4. Wait few hours for subtitles to be generated
+4. Wait few hours for new subtitles to be generated